• Skip to primary navigation

 • Thinly slice onions; set aside

-• Melt 1 stick of butter and oil in a large stock pot on medium heat
+• Melt butter and oil in a large stock pot on medium heat

 Make the Bread Topping